Does Maple Wood Darken Over Time?

 • Linseed oil

-Those finishers are equipped with anti UV agents, which can stop UV rays from going through the finishing coat.
-By applying one from above two as a finisher for your next maple woodwork you’ll be able to keep the wood from darkening.
+By applying one of the above two as a finisher for your next maple woodwork you’ll be able to keep the wood from darkening.

-Once you apply the linseed oil to the maple wood surface, it will penetrate through the pores and small holes inside the wood.
 This will not only help to protect the surface from direct sunlight but also give some sort of air proofing and waterproofing as well.

 But the drying time is so high.